Summary: This article explains how businesses can use ACH payments to reduce costs and improve reconciliation.

 Why Setting up ACH Payments is Good for Business

 There are many perks to setting up ACH payments for your company.
-Here are a few compelling reasons to set up ACH payments for your business:
+Here are a few compelling reasons to implement an ACH set up for your business:

 Reducing operating costs

 Merchants typically pay a percentage of each credit card transaction processed.
-For companies with large dollar payments, this means paying a larger percentage of each transaction.
+For companies with large dollar payments, this means paying a higher percentage of each transaction.
 This billing model eats directly into profits.

 ACH payments, however, are typically charged as a flat fee per transaction.
 This structure saves companies money on large payments, as the merchant fee remains the same no matter the customer’s payment amount.